FortranGoingOnForty/fortsh/README.md

 A shell written in Fortran.
 Because we can.

+> **⚠️ macOS Users**: Due to a gfortran bug on ARM64 (Apple Silicon), fortsh currently runs with limited features on macOS.
+Basic shell operations work, but readline features (history, line editing, tab completion) are temporarily disabled to prevent crashes.
+We're actively investigating solutions to restore full functionality.

 ## Status

 **POSIX compliance**: 100% (well, I haven't run their test bench yet, but my tests are fairly robust)